davidOSUL/ContextSwitch/PROPOSAL.md

 “Time: 3/14/2020 3:45-4:45; Blacklist: facebook.com, TIme: 3/14/2020 5:00-6:00; Whitelist: google.com”

 ## Icloud front-end (python) (for stretch goal)
 We will use an existing python library: https://github.com/picklepete/pyicloud  to access icloud data.
-Ideally we would do this in rust, but it may not be time feasible users will provide the name of the calendar tag to use to identify events.
+Ideally we would do this in rust, but it may not be time feasible.

+Users will provide the name of the calendar tag to use to identify events.
 In the “notes” section of the event they will write “blacklist: [...]” or “whitelist: [...]”